Georgics: Repetitions in the Aeneid

 Within Virgil's later epic work the Aeneid, there are some 51 lines that are recycled, either whole or in part, from the Georgics.
 There is some debate whether these repetitions are (1) intrusions within the text of later scribes and editors, (2) indications pointing toward the level of incompleteness of the Aeneid, or (3) deliberate repetitions made by the poet, pointing toward meaningful areas of contact between the two poems.
 As a careful study by Ward Briggs goes a long way to show, the repetition of lines in the Georgics and the Aeneid is probably an intentional move made by Virgil, a poet given to a highly allusive style, not, evidently, to the exclusion of his own previous writings.
 Indeed, Virgil incorporates full lines in the Georgics of his earliest work, the Eclogues, although the number of repetitions is much smaller (only eight) and it does not appear that any one line was reduplicated in all three of his works.

 The repetitions of material from the Georgics in the Aeneid vary in their length and degree of alteration.
 Some of the less exact, single-line reduplications may very well show a nodding Virgil or scribal interpolation.
 The extended repetitions, however, show some interesting patterns.
 In about half the cases, technical, agrarian descriptions are adapted into epic similes.
 This is fitting, as the stuff of many epic similes is rooted in the natural and domestic worlds from which epic heroes are cut off.
-Virgil shows his technical expertise by re-contextualising identical lines to produce meanings that are different, or inverted from their initial meaning in the Georgics.
+Virgil shows his technical expertise by recontextualising identical lines to produce meanings that are different or inverted from their initial meaning in the Georgics.
 Additionally, some of these reproduced lines are themselves adapted from works by Virgil's earlier literary models, including Homer's Iliad and Odyssey, Apollonius of Rhodes' Argonautica, Ennius' Annals, and Lucretius' On the Nature of Things.
-With a single line or two, Virgil links (or distances), expands (or collapses) themes of various texts treating various subjects to create an Aeneid that is a richly intertextual.
+With a single line or two, Virgil links (or distances), expands (or collapses) themes of various texts treating various subjects to create an Aeneid that is richly intertextual.